Oru East: Location and boundaries

 Oru East is bounded by Njaba LGA, Mbaitoli, Orlu, Oguta, Orsu and Oru West Local Government Areas.
 Orlu shares border with Oru East at Obor Town and Okporo bordering Akatta, Amazu and Amaebu bordering Akatta, Awo Idemili bordering Akuma and Amagu.
 On the west of Awo-omamma, it shares borders Oguta LGA on the northern part of Abiaziem, Mgbele, Awa and Akabor communities.
 The LGA also shares a border with Mbaitoli LGA via Eziama-Obiato on the south of Awo-omamma.
 Oru-East has an area of 136 km^{2} and estimated population of 195,743 (2006 census).
 The postal code of the area is 474.

 Oil and gas exploration

-As it’s the case in neighbouring oil rich Oru West and Oguta LGAs, Oru-East has been proven rich in crude oil and gas.
+As it is the case in neighbouring oil rich Oru West and Oguta LGAs, Oru-East has been proven rich in crude oil and gas.
 As of 2010, production projection from Addax Petroleum, already operating in Njaba River basin under Oil Mining License, OML 124, was placed at about 15,000 to 20,000 barrels of oil per day from Awo-omamma in the council area.